 Once you have covered the data exploration part and maybe created some new features in your dataset, you are ready to start training a machine learning models.

-Apache Spark MLlib is the library in Spark for machine learning tasks.
+Apache Spark MLlib is the library for machine learning tasks.
 You have some machine learning algorithms for regression, classification, and clustering problems.
 You can apply feature engineering for feature extraction, dimensionality reduction, and selection, you can create pipelines and also select the best models with the hyperparameter tuning, and you can also save your trained machine learning models to deploy them later.
 Scala and Python are also good candidates for use with MLlib if you’re more familiar with those.

 Check out the documentation of MLlib in the Apache Spark project website.